kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 1. Explain what the Blockchain is in your own words.

-Blockchain is an open, decentralized, shared database that allows anyone to store stuff publically.
+Blockchain is an open, decentralized, shared database that allows anyone to store stuff publicly.
 Anyone can interact with it with approval and it belongs to nobody that everyone can store information or view the data on it.

 2. Explain what a Smart Contract is.